radiantlogic-v8/documentation-new/documentation/configuration/security/attribute-encryption.md

 If you need to change the encryption security key, follow the steps below.

-1. Go to the Control Panel > SETUP > Directory Namespace > Namespace Design.
+1. Go to the Control Panel > Setup> Directory Namespace > Namespace Design.

 2. Select the naming context representing the RadiantOne Directory store.